-In regards to the second point, as mentioned in one of our previous posts covering new WhatsApp features, the company is working on providing more support to the types of messages that can be sent within this 24-hour window.
+In regards to the second point, the company is working on providing more support to the types of messages that can be sent within this 24-hour window.

 Disclaimer: The content in the rest of this post is written under the assumption that you have already obtained permission from your customers to send them WhatsApp marketing messages.

 1. Do Target Audience Research

 With two billion users across the globe, there’s no question that WhatsApp’s reach covers a wide range of demographics.